 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 Laura Powell is an associate in the Washington, D.C., office of Fish & Richardson P.C.
 She was previously a summer associate with the firm in the San Diego office.
 She focuses her practice on intellectual property litigation, with an emphasis on patent litigation.
-Ms. Powell has handled trials involving electronics and life sciences before...
+Laura has handled trials involving electronics and life sciences before the...